jayspec/AksWithVirtualNodes/README.md

 1. An Azure AD Application and service principal must already exist.
 See [Service principals with Azure Kubernetes Service](https://docs.microsoft.com/en-us/azure/aks/kubernetes-service-principal)
 2. A KeyVault instance must already exist.
 The KeyVault should contain the Azure AD Application secret in its own secret store.
 3. A Log Analytics workspace must already exist.
+4. Whichever build system you use to deploy this (like Azure Pipelines, for example), the service principal you use to connect to Azure needs to have *Owner* rights on the Azure subscription it's being deployed to, rather than Contributor, which is the default if you just click "Authorize" in Azure DevOps.
+It needs this level of access (or perhaps some more finely tailored custom role) in order to create the role assignments for the network.

 ## Parameters